 The biggest advantage of applying ad retargeting is a drastic increase in the efficiency of delivering ad content.
 Here’s how:

 - Keeps the campaign costs streamlined and within reasonable scope;

-- Cuts the dead weight of disinterested users and leaves only those who have expressed (clicked, if being exact) some sort of interest on your website (whether it is product or service or something else.)
+- Cuts the dead weight of disinterested users and leaves only those who have expressed (clicked, if being exact) some interest on your website (whether it is product or service or something else.)

-Retargeted ad content is based on actual interests of the users calculated out of their behavior on the source site.
+Retargeted ad content is based on the actual interests of the users calculated out of their behavior on the source site.
 This makes ad content significantly more relevant to the users.
-That peculiar detail ups the chances of getting those sweet conversions i.e. purchases or downloads.
+That peculiar detail ups the chances of getting those sweet conversions, i.e., purchases or downloads.

 That's a big deal.
 Just think about it — according to the recent studies around 98% of users leave the website before converting.
 98%, Karl!
-Retargeting done right is able to significantly down that number.
+Retargeting done right can significantly down that number.

 Overall, the purpose of Ad Retargeting can be summarized by the following so-called “prime directives”: